PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="170" /><label for="170">![170](../slides/for_engineers/for_engineers.170.jpeg)</label>
 _170. Session hijacking._

 This is where an attacker can take over the session of another user.
 This can happen in several different ways.
 Either they were able to steal your session identifier, so they can tell the server that they're you.
 Another way is by just guessing session identifiers (this is why they should be random!), another way is by manipulating cookies that weren't stored properly.
-If a cookie was made accessible more widely that it should have been, an attacker might be able to manipulate it to steal your session, or have you change from your own session to their session...
+If a cookie was made accessible more widely than it should have been, an attacker might be able to manipulate it to steal your session, or have you change from your own session to their session...

 ---